Fay Hankins textile artist 1933-2022

 Fay learned weaving in 1968 when she was apprenticed to Tadek Beutlich, the internationally acclaimed Polish artist and weaver, and was his assistant until he moved to Spain in 1974.

 Fay then set up her own workshop in Ditchling, East Sussex, exhibiting wallhangings in Craft Council galleries in London and across Britain and abroad.
+Peter Dingley Gallery in Stratford upon Avon sold Fay’s wall hangings continuously and held several solo exhibitions of her work.

 In the 1980s, alongside wallhangings, she moved into weaving fashion fabrics and became well known for the range of colours and designs used.
 Her work was taken up by the International Mohair Association, Liberty’s of London and fashion houses including Lachasse, Arabella Pollen, Jan Vanvelden and Bill Gibb, being shown at the London Fashion week in 1983.